 The Three Wise Monkeys are an Ignacio Smith design, based on Kuniko Kasahara’s origamiMonkey model.
 Rather unusually, they start with a piece of paper that is shaped like a right-angled triangle.
 If you cut a square in half diagonally you get the triangle you need.
 Just about any piece of paper will do.
 I have folded these out of some hand-made Korean paper as it has more texture to it than ordinary kami, or origami paper – although that will do.
 The Monkeys don’t take long to make – you can do all three in 20 minutes.

-Kuniko Kasahara’s original monkey design is available in his book Creative Origami.
+Kuniko Kasahara’s original monkey design is available in his book Creative Origami which you can find on Amazon.
 Ignacio Smith has a video on YouTube showing how to make these Three Wise Monkeys, based on his variation.

 More information about the Chinese zodiac, in which you can look up information on your own year is available here.

 You can also subscribe to the mailing list by entering your email in the box below:

 This page contains affiliate links and I may receive some small commission for purchases made through the links on this page.
 This hasn’t affected my decision to recommend a product – I value my personal and professional reputation and would not endorse a product or supplier I did not believe in.
 There is no additional cost to you for purchasing through this page.

 Origami Expressions is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com, amazon.co.uk, amazon.ca.
 Amazon and the Amazon logo are trademarks of Amazon.com, Inc. or its affiliates.